Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 **Auto Focus non-target 2v2:** - Focuses whichever arena player you're currently not targetting in 2v2.
 **Auto Focus Healer 3v3:** - Focuses the Healer in 3v3.
 **Auto X @ HP%:** - Pops the mentioned ability at the defined HP% or below.
 Set to 100 to use as soon as its available e.g. Victory Rush, or to 0 to use manually e.g. Die by the Sword.
+**Auto Stance @ HP%:** - Automatically places you into Defensive Stance once you reach the set HP% or below.
+**Auto Unstance @ HP%:** - Automatically places you into Battle Stance once you reach the set HP% or above.
+**Panic CC @ HP%:** - Automatically CCs your target if it isn't already with whatever you have available at the set HP% or below - keep this one low, it's a last ditch attempt to survive.
+**Auto Retarget Feign Death:** - Automatically attempts to retarget the hunter after they Feign Death.
+**Auto Shield and Re-equip:** - Enables the auto function below for automatic equipping of Shield and re-equip of 2h weapon.
+Disable this if you want to use the toggle ShieldBlock.
+To use this feature you need two Equipment Sets: one named `ShieldPVP` which contains your 1H Weapon and Shield, and one named `ArmsPVP` which contains your 2H Weapon.
+**Auto Shield and Block @ HP%** - Automatically equips the set "ShieldPVP" at the set HP% or below and starts using Shield Block.
+**Auto Re-equip 2-Hander 2 HP%** - Automatically equips the set "ArmsPVP" at the set HP% or above.

 ***